Home Culture Mikaila Ulmer signed an $11 Million deal at 11 years old

 Her Success

-At the age of nine, she pitcher her lemonade on Shark Tank where she received $60,000 from FUBU CEO Daymond John.
-Now, at the age of 13, her company Me & the Bees Lemonade is in demand.
+At nine, she pitched her lemonade on Shark Tank, where she received $60,000 from FUBU CEO Daymond John.
+Now, at 13, her company, Me & the Bees Lemonade, is in demand.

-“My goal is to offer a wide range of lemonade products and to one day expand beyond lemonade.
-With a larger audience and the launch of a non-profit organization in the near future, my team and I can make a greater impact on saving the bees,” says Mikaila.
+“My goal is to offer a wide range of lemonade products and one day expand beyond lemonade.
+With a larger audience and the launch of a non-profit organization in the near future, my team and I can make a greater impact on saving the bees,” says Mikaila.

 Her worth

-In 2016, According to Celebrity Net Worth, Mikaila was worth $11 Million at the age of 11 when she made a deal with Whole Foods.
+In 2016, According to Celebrity Net Worth, Mikaila was worth $11 Million at 11 when she made a deal with Whole Foods.
 She now has flavors like Mint, Prickly Pear, Ginger, and Half Tea and Lemonade and has formed her own nonprofit, Healthy Hive Foundation, a nonprofit powered by The Giving Back Fund.
-Therefore, her lemonade is now in more than 380 stores across the country.
-According to BevNet.com in 2017, a group of 12 angel investors comprised of 10 professional football players and two advisors has contributed $810,000 in funding to support the growth of the company’s distribution channels and to increase production.
+Therefore, her lemonade is now in more than 380 stores nationwide.
+According to BevNet.com, in 2017, a group of 12 angel investors comprised of 10 professional football players and two advisors has contributed $810,000 in funding to support the growth of the company’s distribution channels and to increase production.

 According to Bevnet.com, her angel investors and their affiliation are as follows: